Codium-ai/pr-agent/docs/IMPROVE.md

 # Improve Tool

-The `improve` tool scans the PR code changes, and automatically generate committable suggestions for improving the PR code.
+The `improve` tool scans the PR code changes, and automatically generates committable suggestions for improving the PR code.
 It can be invoked manually by commenting on any PR:
 ```
 /improve